MicrosoftDocs/mixed-reality/mixed-reality-docs/eye-tracking.md

 ---
-title: Eye Tracking
+title: Eye tracking
-description: Eye Tracking
+description: Eye tracking
 author: sostel
 ms.author: sostel
 ms.date: 04/05/2019
 ms.topic: article
 keywords: Eye Tracking, Mixed Reality, Input, Eye Gaze
 ---
-# Eye Tracking on HoloLens 2
+# Eye tracking on HoloLens 2
 HoloLens 2 allows for a whole new level of context and human understanding within the Holographic experience by providing developers with the incredible ability of using information about what users are looking at.
 This page gives an overview of how developers can benefit from eye tracking for various use cases and what to look out for when designing eye-gaze-based user interfaces.

 ## Use cases